Co-authoring - Troubleshooting

 Solution: Wait for synchronization to complete, as this issue typically resolves itself automatically.
 Please be patient, the syncing may take longer with larger documents

-Case 3: Sync speed is limited by OneDrive / Sharepoint
+Case 3: Sync speed limitations

 • This issue arises because the last user to save their changes determines the XML data stored in the workbook, which may not align with other users' metadata.